aitgcodes/litesoph-wiki/source/devel/workflow.rst

 All the workflows in the litesoph are defined in the dictionary :class:`litesoph.common.workflows_data.predefined_workflow`.

-The step by step procedure to add a new workflow to the litesoph code base is described below.
+The step by step procedure to add a new workflow type to the litesoph code base is described below.

-1. Add the new workflow type identifier in the class :class:`~litesoph.common.workflows_data.WorkflowTypes`
+1. Add the new workflow type identifier in the class :class:`~litesoph.common.workflows_data.WorkflowTypes`.

     Every workflow types has a unique identifier that is used identify them.
     This identifier is defined in the class